-CELL PHONES, SMART WATCHES, AND OTHER ELECTRONIC DEVICES

-Students are discouraged from bringing to school any electronic device that distracts or disrupts others.
+CELL PHONES, SMART WATCHES, EARBUDS (Headphones), AND OTHER ELECTRONIC DEVICES Students are discouraged from bringing to school any electronic device that distracts or disrupts others.
 Electronic communication devices are not permitted to be used during the regular school day unless approved by a classroom teacher for instructional purposes.
 The administration and staff reserve the right to eliminate these activities at any time.
 The school district is not responsible for lost, stolen or damaged electronic devices.
 A student who brings a phone to school is consenting to allowing the phone's data to be searched as long as the search is tied to a specific violation.
 If the policy is violated, personnel will collect the device and turn it into the office.
+Earbuds are for classroom use, with permission, only.